frank26080115/Bones-3D-Printer/ordered_lessons/lesson12.md

 ## Stepper Motor Current

 The stepper motor current can be adjusted.
-By default, they are set to 800mA RMS.
-This is an OK default starting point.
+By default, they are set to 800mA.
+This is an OK default starting point, we purchased motors with ratings of about 1.5A and we should start with a setting that's about 60% of that.
 We will need to increase this value if the printer is not printing correctly, as in:

  * not enough plastic being extruded, due to the extruder motor being too weak and missing steps
  * layers appearing to shift, due to gantry steppers being too weak and missing steps